Skenkel/Anime_Rec/README.md

 Then make a sparse matrix of every user x every anime (with the user's scaled scores being at the intersection).
 After some remapping to get those into anime names for eda, we can spot check to confirm that our similar anime are logical:
 ![users_cosim_deathnote.png](users_cosim_deathnote.png?raw=true)
-If we look at Death Note, one of the most popular and succesful anime of all time, we get a number of other very popular and succesful shows, including Attack On Titan (which is directed by the same director, Tetsuro Araki).
+If we look at Death Note, one of the most popular and successful anime of all time, we get a number of other very popular and successful shows, including Attack On Titan (which is directed by the same director, Tetsuro Araki).
 However, it's hard to judge these recommendations as this almost just a list of 'Crossover Anime'.

 Let's look at something more obscure:
 ![user_score_cosim_girlsundpanzer.png](user_score_cosim_girlsundpanzer.png?raw=true)